Boardman Robinson

-Boardman Michael Robinson (1876–1952) was a Canadian-American painter, illustrator and cartoonist.
+Boardman "Mike" Michael Robinson (1876–1952) was a Canadian-born American painter, illustrator and cartoonist.

 Biography

 Early years

-Boardman Robinson was born September 6, 1876 in Nova Scotia.
+Boardman Robinson was born September 6, 1876, in Nova Scotia.
 He spent his childhood in England and Canada, before moving to Boston in the first half of the 1890s.
 Robinson worked his way through normal school, following a program to learn mechanical drafting.

-Robinson first studied art at the Massachusetts College of Art in Boston.
-He would later go on to study at the Académie Colarossi and the École des Beaux-Arts, both in Paris, where he was influenced by the political cartooning of Honoré Daumier, as well as Forain and Steinlen.
+Robinson first studied art at the Massachusetts College of Art (now Massachusetts College of Art and Design) in Boston.
+He subsequently studied at the Académie Colarossi and the École des Beaux-Arts, both in Paris, where he was influenced by the political cartooning of Honoré Daumier, as well as Forain and Steinlen.

 In 1903, Robinson married Sarah Senter Whitney.
 The couple moved to Paris where Robinson briefly worked as art editor for Vogue, before returning to the United States in 1904.

 Career

 Upon returning to the United States, Robinson worked as an illustrator, drawing cartoons and theater illustrations for the New York Morning Telegraph.
 He freelanced for a wide range of other popular publications, including Pearson's Magazine, Scribner's Magazine, Collier's, Harper's Weekly, and others.

 In 1910, Robinson took a job on the staff of the New York Tribune drawing editorial cartoons, a position which he retained for four years.
 With the eruption of World War I in 1914, Robinson's increasingly radical anti-militarist political views brought him into conflict with his employer and he quit the publication.

 In 1915, Robinson travelled to Eastern Europe on behalf of Metropolitan Magazine along with journalist John Reed.
 The pair saw first hand the effects of the European war in Russia, Serbia, Macedonia and Greece.
 In 1916 Reed's account of the journey was collected in a book called The War in Eastern Europe, to which Robinson contributed illustrations.

 On his return from Europe, Robinson worked at the socialist monthly The Masses.
 His highly political cartoons as well as the general anti-war stance of The Masses was deemed to have violated the recently passed Espionage Act of 1917, and The Masses had to cease publication.
 Robinson, along with the other defendants were acquitted on October 5, 1918.
 Following The Masses, Robinson became a contributing editor to The Liberator and The New Masses, working with former Masses editor Max Eastman.